Tracially sequentially-split ${}^*$-homomorphisms between $C^*$-algebras II: Applications

 As we notice, the third condition is automatically satisfied when $A$ is simple.
-A typical example of an inclusion of unital $C\sp*$-algebras of index-finite type arises from a finite group action $\alpha$ of $G$ on a unital $C\sp*$-algebra $A$; let $A^{\alpha}$ be the fixed point algebra, then the conditional expectation is of index-finite type if the action $\alpha:G\curvearrowright A$ is free \cite{Watatani:index}.
-Moreover, the following observation was obtained by us in \cite{LO}.
+A typical example of an inclusion of unital $C\sp*$-algebras of index-finite type arises from a finite group action $\alpha$ of $G$ on a unital $C\sp*$-algebra $A$; let $A^{\alpha}$ be the fixed point algebra, then the conditional expectation is of index-finite type if the action $\alpha:G\curvearrowright A$ is free \cite{W:index}.
+Moreover, the following observation was obtained by us.

-\begin{prop}\cite[Proposition 3.8]{LO} Let $G$ be a finite group, $\alpha$ an action of $G$ on an infinite dimensional finite simple separable unital $C^*$-algebra $A$, and E as above.
+\begin{prop}\cite[Proposition 3.8]{LO} Let $G$ be a finite group, $\alpha$ an action of $G$ on a finite, infinite dimensional, simple, separable, unital $C^*$-algebra $A$, and E as above.
 Then $\alpha$ has the generalized tracial Rokhlin property if and only if $E$ has the generalized tracial Rokhlin property. \end{prop}

-We note that in this case $A^{\alpha}$ is strongly Morita equivalent to $A\rtimes_{\alpha}G$, thus if an approximation property is preserved by the strong Morita equivalence, and if the embedding $A^{\alpha} \hookrightarrow A$ is tracially sequentially-split by order zero map, then such an approximation property can be transferred to $A\rtimes_{\alpha}G$ from $A$.
-Thus we need to observe that if an inclusion $P\subset A$ of index-finite type has the generalized tracial Rokhlin property, the the embedding $P \hookrightarrow A$ is tracially sequentially-split by order zero map.
+We would like to show that if an inclusion $P\subset A$ of index-finite type has the generalized tracial Rokhlin property, the embedding $P \hookrightarrow A$ is tracially sequentially-split by order zero map.
+A serious issue is to transfer $\lesssim$ in $A$ to $\lesssim$ in $P$.
+Though the following technical lemmas appeared in \cite{LO}, we rephrase them here for the convenience of the reader.